 For most personal bloggers, though, self-hosted WordPress (with an affordable web hosting plan) is still the best choice.
 Here’s why:

-• It doesn’t cost a lot to host your own WordPress blog.
+- It doesn’t cost a lot to host your WordPress blog.
 You’ll need to pay a small fee (on a monthly hosting plan or annually) to a web hosting company – and they’ll often throw in a domain name for free.

-• The WordPress software itself is completely free, including all updates – forever!
-Because it’s hugely popular open source software, it keeps getting better and better with each new version.
-There are also lots of free tutorials available online.
+- The WordPress software itself is entirely free, including all updates—forever!
+Because it’s hugely popular open-source software, it improves with each new version.
+There are also many free tutorials available online.

 Choosing the Best Web Hosting for a Personal Blog

-To get your blog online using self-hosted WordPress, you’ll need web hosting.
+You’ll need web hosting to get your blog online using self-hosted WordPress.
 The good news is that there are lots of web hosting companies out there that offer very good value deals for your first year of hosting—and it’s really easy to sign up and get your blog online.

-I recommend using either Bluehost or Dreamhost for your personal blog.
+I recommend using either Bluehost or Dreamhost for your blog.

-Both of those are great, long-established web hosts with a very strong reputation.
-There’s not too much to choose between them, but Bluehost has the edge in offering top-notch support, whereas Dreamhost wins out on offering the best prices.
+Both are great, long-established web hosts with a very strong reputation.
+There’s not too much to choose between them, but Bluehost has the edge in offering top-notch support, whereas Dreamhost wins out on providing the best prices.
 (If you want a more detailed comparison, check out my review of Bluehost vs Dreamhost here.)

-Tip: Bluehost and Dreamhost both give you a free .com domain name, as long as you sign up for at least a year.
+Tip: Bluehost and Dreamhost both give you a free .com domain name if you sign up for at least a year.

 It’s really easy to get started.
 Both Bluehost and Dreamhost will walk you through the whole process of setting up your web hosting account.